OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseWorleyMap_v2.md

         default: 3.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Exponent on distances when distance method is set to Minkowski</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Exponent on distances when distance method is set to Minkowski</p>

     <h3>output_mode</h3>